Geometry of Pseudodifferential algebra bundles and Fourier Integral Operators: Chern class of the Fourier integral operator central extension

 Consider the Maurer-Cartan form, which is a Lie algebra valued differential 1-form

-where $\LA(Z;V)$ is the Lie algebra of $\GL(\cF^0(Z;V)),$ consisting of the pseudodifferential operators of order $1$ with the additional constraint that the principal symbol is diagonal and pure imaginary.
+where $\LA(Z;V)$ is the Lie algebra of $\GL(\cF^0(Z;V)),$ consisting of the pseudodifferential operators of order $1$ with the additional constraint that the principal symbol is scalar and purely imaginary.
 This canonical form is determined by left-invariance and the identification of $T_{\Id}\GL(\cF^0(Z;V))$ with $\LA(Z;V):$

 Since $\cF^0(Z;V)$ lies in a linear space of operators, it is directly meaningful to use the familiar notation $\Theta = F^{-1}dF$ for $F\in \GL(\cF^0(Z;V)).$ Under the right action and the adjoint action on the Lie algebra